embedded-machine-learning/hwmodule-ultralytics-yolov5-openvino/eml-tools_project_template/README.md

 It contains a snall set that is used for inference validation in the structure that is compatible to the EML Tools.
 Put it in the following folder structure

 To be able to use the dataset, it is necessary to have a trained model of yolov5 on the Oxford Pets dataset.
-It can be done here: TBD Link YoloV5 on Server.
+It can be done here: https://github.com/embedded-machine-learning/hwmodule-ultralytics-yolov5-server.

 ### Generate EML Tools directory structure
 The following steps are only necessary if you setup the EML tools for the first time on a device: